Lalu Prasad Yadav: Populist policies and consolidation of lower castes

-Another form of mobilisation of his Dalit supporters by Laloo Yadav was popularising all those folk heroes of lower castes, who were said to have vanquished the upper caste adversaries.
+Another form of mobilisation of his Dalit supporters by Lalu Prasad was popularising all those folk heroes of lower castes, who were said to have vanquished the upper caste adversaries.
 One such example is of a popular Dalit saint who was revered as he not only ran away with an upper caste girl but also suppressed all her kins.
 Praising him could enrage Bhumihar caste in some parts of Bihar.
-There is a grand celebration every year at a particular place near Patna and Yadav participates in this fair with pomp and show.
+There is a grand celebration every year at a particular place near Patna and Lalu Prasad participates in this fair with pomp and show.
 His energetic participation in this show makes it a rallying point for Dalits, who saw it as their victory and the harassment of upper castes.

-According to Kalyani Shankar, Yadav created a feeling amongst the oppressed that they are real rulers of state under him.
+According to Kalyani Shankar, Lalu created a feeling amongst the oppressed that they are real rulers of state under him.
 He continuously lambasted the oppressors on the behalf of the oppressed and led to their emergence as the pivot of political power.
 The upper caste, who composed just 13.2% of the population, were controlling most of the land while the 'Backwards', who were 51%, own very little land.
 The advent of Lalu led to a drastic change in the economic profile of the state, followed by the diversification of the occupation of the 'Backwards' and increase in land owned by them.

-Yadav also instilled a sense of confidence among Muslims by stopping Lal Krishna Advani's controversial "Rath yatra".
+Lalu also instilled a sense of confidence among Muslims by stopping Lal Krishna Advani's controversial "Rath yatra".
 Muslims of Bihar were feeling a sense of insecurity after the ghastly 1989 Bhagalpur riots.
 The Satyendra Narayan Singh government failed to control law and order situation thus death toll reached over 1000.
 The people affected were mostly poor weavers and others belonging to low strata of society and hence they were looking for a leader who could control the deteriorating situation of state under Congress.
 According to Kalyani, during this period upper castes were totally marginalised and 'Backwards' came to control the power firmly.